glitchwizard/SettleIt-Capstone/SettleItFrontEnd/README.md

 A settle sheet can be as complex as what's shown below:
 <img src="src\assets\concert-promoter-settlement-sheet.png" style="width: 500px">

+This tool is an effort to help make it easier to generate, archive, and communicate these settle sheets for live entertainment performances.

 ## Stretch Goals
 * Calendar Build out to see and organize settle sheets from a calendar view
 * Organize performances by date via calendar view